Prior Estimator#

 X

-can be any array-like structure (numpy array, pandas DataFrame, etc.)
+can be any array-like structure (NumPy array, pandas DataFrame, etc.).

-The PriorModel
+The ReturnDistribution

 is a dataclass containing: